 Section 1.
 The New York Young Republican Club, Inc., a domestic Not-for-Profit Corporation, exists and operates under the Not-for-Profit-Corporation Law of the State of New York, and these Bylaws shall not be read in any manner to conflict with any New York State Law.

 Section 3.
-In the event that any provision of these Bylaws is found to be invalid or unenforceable under the Act or any other provision of applicable law, the invalid provision(s) shall be deemed to be altered in such manner as is necessary to conform to the provisions of the Act or such applicable law.
+If any provision of these Bylaws is invalid or unenforceable under the Act or any other provision of applicable law, the invalid provision(s) shall be deemed to be altered in such manner as necessary to conform to the provisions of the Act or such applicable law.
 Notwithstanding such alterations, as may be required, all other provisions of the Bylaws shall remain in effect as written.

 ARTICLE XVI – CONFLICTS OF INTEREST

 Section 1.
-Any member of the Board of Governors who has a financial, personal or official interest in, or conflict or the appearance of a conflict with any matter pending before the Board of Governors, of such a nature that it prevents or may prevent that member from acting on the matter in an impartial manner, that member must immediately disclose to the Board of Governors the nature and the extent of their said interest and/or conflict, must make sure their disclosure is recorded in the Board of Governors’ official records, must voluntarily excuse themselves and/or vacate his or her seat, and must refrain from discussion and voting on the said matter.
+Any member of the Board of Governors who has a financial, personal, or official interest in, or conflict or the appearance of a conflict with any matter pending before the Board of Governors, of such a nature that it prevents or may prevent that member from impartially acting on the matter, that member must immediately disclose to the Board of Governors the nature and the extent of their said interest and/or conflict, must make sure their disclosure is recorded in the Board of Governors’ official records, must voluntarily excuse themselves and/or vacate his or her seat, and must refrain from discussion and voting on the said matter.